sulingjie/sulingjie.github.io/_pages/about.md

   - /about.html
 ---
 <p style="text-align:justify; text-justify:inter-ideograph;">
 I am Su Lingjie(苏凌杰), a master student in the second year. from the State Key Laboratory of Intelligent Manufacturing in Huazhong University of Science and Technology (HUST). supervised by Prof. WenLong Li.
 Before this, I obtained bachlor degree in School of Mechanical Science and Engineering in HUST.
 My research focuses on point cloud registration, surface reconstruction, and mesh denoising.
-The research topics provide the robots the ability to percept and understand the surroundings and high quality data for robotic inspection and measurement.
+The research topics provide the robots the ability to percept and understand the surroundings and high quality data for robotic inspection and measurement. <br>

-<strong>Algorithm Theory</strong>: The mathematical theory in my research includs optimization theory, statistics (especially Gaussian Mixture Model and EM algorithm), iterative solution method and preconditioning of linear function, and bilateral filtering method.
+<strong>Algorithm Theory</strong>: The mathematical theory in my research includs optimization theory, statistics (especially Gaussian Mixture Model and EM algorithm), iterative solution method and preconditioning of linear function, and bilateral filtering method. <br>

 <strong>Algorithm Application</strong>: These designed algorithms can be used for robot pose estimation, localization of parts, evaluation of machining quality, and visualization.